Skip to Main Content

 Oxford Bibliographies

-This is an extensive collection of annotated bibliographies that are keyword searchable and can also be browsed by subject area -
+This is an extensive collection of annotated bibliographies that are keyword searchable and can also be browsed by subject area.
+For example:

 Oxford Handbooks Online

 Lengthy chapters in the Oxford Handbooks usually provide helpful overviews of scholarly topics and historical literature, along with suggestions for further reading.
 A number of the handbooks may be helpful depending on your research topic.
-Volumes in the series include:
+For example:

 Wiley Online Library

 Includes scholarly journal articles and monographs as well as reference works.
 Often a single chapter or two within a reference work can provide a helpful starting point for research.
-Titles include A Companion to the Gilded Age and Progressive Era and A Companion to Post-1945 America.
+For example:

 Secondary sources